HuiHu1/Datasets-for-Machine-Learning/README.md

 #### Datasets-for-Machine-Learning

 ##### Credit Card Default Data Set

 This data set contains 20,000 individuals described by 23 attributes (e.g., gender, age).
-We have removed individuals with missing attributes and reduced sample size to 20,000 from 30,000.
+We have removed individuals with missing attributes and reduced the sample size to 20,000 from 30,000.

-Label is Default Payment (1:yes; 0:no).
+The true label is Default Payment (1:yes; 0:no).

-Sensitive feature is Education Degree.
+The sensitive feature is Education Degree.
 We have binarized the original value (1:graduate school; 2:university; 3:high school; 4:others) into (1:lower education) if it is <=3 and (0:higher education) otherwise (as done in [paper](http://papers.nips.cc/paper/8294-the-price-of-fair-pca-one-extra-dimension.pdf))

-creditcarddefault.csv is the data set; each row is an individual; the 24th column is label; the 3th column is sensitive feature.
+creditcarddefault.csv is the data set; each row is an individual; the 24th column is the true label; the 3rd column is the sensitive feature.

-creditdefault_index.csv contains 50 random shuffles of individual indicies; each row is a random shuffle.
+creditdefault_index.csv contains 50 random shuffles of individual indices; each row is a random shuffle.

  [Data Source](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients)